-“While I was on the phone with Stearns Bank, Nicole Garber from the Equipment Finance Division told me that Paycheck Protection Program loans were coming up and mentioned it could help my business,” Billie Jo said.
+“While I was on the phone with Stearns Bank, they told me that Paycheck Protection Program loans were coming up and mentioned it could help my business,” Billie Jo said.

 Billie Jo knew about the Paycheck Protection Program and had already been turned away from a different bank.

 “The other bank said I couldn’t apply yet, they wouldn’t even take my information.
-Nicole took my information down and said she would get me ready when the funds were released.
-If she hadn’t done that, I wouldn’t have gotten the PPP funds,” Billie Jo said.
+Stearns Bank took my information down and said they would get me ready when the funds were released.
+If they hadn’t done that, I wouldn’t have gotten the PPP funds,” Billie Jo said.

-Billie Jo felt fate was involved that she spoke with Nicole that day.
+Billie Jo felt fate was involved that she spoke with Stearns Bank that day.
 Her husband’s business was also able to get a PPP loan via Stearns Bank through the United States Small Business Administration (SBA).

 The personal connection they formed with Stearns Bank employees makes them want to keep their financing in one place in the future.
 Billie Jo and her husband originally worked with Lana Klaphake on their equipment financing years ago and kept coming back because of the bond they formed with her.
 Lana is now an SBA lender at Stearns Bank.

-“If I hadn’t called Nicole back, I don’t know if I’d be in business right now,” Billie Jo said.
+“If I hadn’t called Stearns Bank, I don’t know if I’d be in business right now,” Billie Jo said.
 “My husband might be in the same boat.
 I know everyone was slammed at Stearns Bank during that process, but they were amazing.
 They were reassuring every time we spoke with them.
-I’m so thankful for Stearns Bank.
+I’m so thankful for Stearns Bank."

 Billie Jo started the business out of her home.
 It grew so rapidly that eventually she had to morph it into three different locations with eight employees altogether.